caltechlibrary/dataset/docs/datasetd.md

 Running datasetd
 ----------------

-__datasetd__ runs as a HTTP service and as such can be exploited in the same manner as other services using HTTP.
-You should only run __datasetd__ on localhost on a trusted machine.
-If the machine is a multi-user machine all users can have access to the collections exposed by __datasetd__ regardless of the file permissions they may in their account.
+_datasetd_ runs as a HTTP service and as such can be exploited in the same manner as other services using HTTP.
+You should only run _datasetd_ on localhost on a trusted machine.
+If the machine is a multi-user machine all users can have access to the collections exposed by _datasetd_ regardless of the file permissions they may in their account.

-Example: If all dataset collections are in a directory only allowed access to be the "web-data" user but another users on the machine have access to cURL they can access the dataset collections based on the rights of the "web-data" user by access the HTTP service.
-This is a typical situation for most localhost based web services and you need to be aware of it if you choose to run __datasetd__.
+Example: If all dataset collections are in a directory only allowed access to be the "web-data" user but another users on the machine have access to curl they can access the dataset collections based on the rights of the "web-data" user by access the HTTP service.
+This is a typical situation for most localhost based web services and you need to be aware of it if you choose to run _datasetd_.

-__datasetd__ should NOT be used to store confidential, sensitive or secret information.
+_datasetd_ should NOT be used to store confidential, sensitive or secret information.

 Supported Features
 ------------------

-__datasetd__ provides a limitted subset of actions supportted by the standard datset command line tool.
+_datasetd_ provides a limitted subset of actions supportted by the standard datset command line tool.
 It only supports the following verbs

 1. keys (return a list of all keys in the collection)
     - must be a GET request